jhkuperus/ts-tools/README.md

 This repository contains some of my more generic pieces of TypeScript code that I use over multiple projects.
 Some of them may be of interest to others, which is why they're open source.

+## Getting started

+`git clone git@github.com:jhkuperus/ts-tools.git`
+`npm install`
+`npm start`

+You now have a `dist/` containing the build results.
+You can `npm link` in this folder to use this in your project.
+You do this by finally doing `npm link ts-tools` in your project root folder.
+You are now using this package locally.

 # `Optional` type